 The temptation can be there to want to buy lots of new outfits for going out.

-Then you may well want to make sure you have some nice outfits.
+If you’re inside, you may well want to make sure you have some nice outfits.
 Before you splash out on a shopping spree, take another look at your wardrobe.

 Maybe you can restyle some old items of clothing by pairing a different top with a different skirt or trousers.
 Alternatively, try some new accessories – these tend to be much cheaper than buying a whole new outfit!

 If you do decide to buy some new items, look at second hand alternatives.
 Try sites like Depop, these tend to be much cheaper than buying items new.
+It’s also much better for the environment to buy second hand!

 As a bonus, you can sell some of your old items on these sites and make some extra cash for yourself!